 Great product owners always ask why.

-Whether in business or in life, it makes a lot of sense to know why we're doing any task or activity on a given day.
-But think about it.
-Have you ever spent time at work plugging away at a project and then wonder why your company ever decided to spend money on it in the first place?
-Do you even know the “why” of your own work, or do you struggle to see how it connects to the bigger, strategic picture?
-Have you ever asked why when stuck in one of these spirals of seemingly meaningless activity — and then dealt with the aftermath of your boss’s reaction?
+In life or in business, it makes sense to know why we’re doing a particular task or activity on any given day.
+But think about it — have you ever spent time at work plugging away at a project, only to wonder why your company ever decided to spend money in the first place?
+Do you know the “why” of your own work?
+Or do you struggle to see how it connects to the bigger, strategic picture?
+Have you ever asked “why” when stuck in one of those spirals of seemingly meaningless activity — only to deal with the aftermath of your boss’s reaction?

-Asking why is not popular because even a lot of smart people don’t always ask this retrospective, one-worded question enough before taking action.
-And it can unearth decisions that reveal you or your company failed to understand the problem … and no one likes to admit they’ve failed.
+Asking why is not a very easy, or very popular, thing to do.
+Even the most intelligent among us have difficulty asking this simple, one-word retrospective question before taking action.
+Doing so can unearth decisions that reveal you or your company have failed to truly understand the problem.
+And no one likes to admit they’ve failed.

 Why ask why?